 Sheila Green, Montana State-Northern via Clancy

 Green was part of four Frontier Conference championship teams at MSU-Northern, advancing to the NAIA national tournament four times.
-A league MVP and NAIA II Kodak all-American, Green left the Lights as the program’s career leading scorer.
+A league MVP and NAIA II Kodak all-American, Green left the Skylights as the program’s career leading scorer.
 She now ranks second (behind Natalee Faupel) with 1,566 career points.
 Green, now Green Gerding, spent 22 seasons as the head women’s basketball coach at Minot State.
-She resigned earlier this year as the program’s all-time leader in wins with 360.
+She resigned in 2017 as the program’s all-time leader in wins with 360.

 Julie Kieckbusch, Montana Tech via Sheridan